Explicit isogenies of prime degree over number fields

 \begin{proposition} Let $E/k$ be an elliptic curve admitting a $k$-rational $p$-isogeny of isogeny character $\lambda$ of signature $\eps$.
 If the following two conditions hold: \begin{enumerate} \item $\eps$ is of Type 2; \item There exists a set of primes $\Gen$ generating $\Cl_k$, such that for all $\fq \in \Gen$ \begin{enumerate} \item $\fq$ is coprime to $p$; \item $\fq$ does not lie over the rational prime $2$; \item $E$ has potentially good supersingular reduction at $\fq$, \end{enumerate} \end{enumerate} then $\lambda$ is of Momose Type 2. \end{proposition}

-\begin{proof} From (1) we have that $\mu\chi_p^{-6}$ is an everywhere unramified character, and hence defines an abelian extension of $k$ contained in the Hilbert class field of $k$, and thus is determined by its values at Frobenius automorphisms $\sigma_\fq$ for $\fq$ running through a set of generators of $\Cl_k$.
+\begin{proof} From (1) we have that $\mu\chi_p^{-6}$ is an everywhere unramified character, and hence defines an abelian extension of $k$ contained in the Hilbert class field of $k$, and thus is determined by its values at Frobenius automorphisms $\Frob_\fq$ for $\fq$ running through a set of generators of $\Cl_k$.
 Let $\fq \in \Gen$.
-From (2c) we obtain for $\beta_\fq$ a supersingular Frobenius root over $\fq$.
+From (2c) and from the discussion at the beginning of \Cref{subsec:divisibility}, we obtain for $\beta_\fq$ a supersingular Frobenius root over $\fq$ and for $\mathcal{P}^\fq$ a prime ideal above $p$ inside a field that is either $\Q$ or an imaginary quadratic field (this is the field denoted as $L^\fq$ in \Cref{subsec:divisibility}).
 By the same reasoning as in \Cref{rem:ss_frob_roots_waterhouse} we have that, for such $\beta_\fq$, that $\beta_\fq^{12} = \Nm(\fq)$ (this step requires $\fq$ to have odd characteristic), and hence

 Since this is true for all $\fq \in \Gen$, we obtain $\mu = \chi_p^6$ (i.e., not just equal up to an everywhere unramified character). \end{proof}

 \begin{corollary} Let $E/k$ be an elliptic curve admitting a $k$-rational $p$-isogeny of isogeny character $\lambda$ of signature $\eps$.
 Suppose that $\eps$ is of Type 2, but $\lambda$ is not of Momose Type 2.
 Then, for every set of prime ideal generators $\Gen$ of $\Cl_k$ of odd characteristic, $p$ divides the nonzero integer